 Armed with the answers to these questions, you and your veterinarian can work together to go about treating your dog's coughing problem.

-Treating Fido's Cough
+Helping Fido's Cough

-When an illness is caused by a bacterial infection, as might be the case with kennel cough, chronic bronchitis, or pneumonia, your vet will prescribe antibiotics.
+When an illness is caused by a bacterial infection, as might be the case with kennel cough, chronic bronchitis, or pneumonia, your vet will usually prescribe antibiotics.
 Viral infections usually have to run their course until your dog is healthy again, but supportive measures — like fluid replacement to prevent dehydration and replenish electrolytes — can help them feel more comfortable.

 So, Why Is My Dog Coughing, Exactly?